 But there still are arguments about that from the second-language community.
 The thought among some experts on English language learning is that such teaching may help native speakers, but it isn’t beneficial to those who don’t already know English.

+But I said that those English Language Learner experts weren’t entirely wrong.
+How does that work given those findings?
 One of the main reasons that those experts bridle at phonics for second language learners is because schools often only have one plan for helping students who are low readers.
 That means the English learners are always stuck into the phonics group, no matter what assessments would show about them.

 I just read some terrific studies by Sharon Vaughn and her colleagues.
-They came up with an intervention that explicitly taught phonics, but also explicitly worked on English Learners’ vocabularies and comprehension.
+They came up with an intervention that explicitly taught phonics, but also explicitly worked on English learners’ vocabularies and comprehension.
 And that makes sense.
 Even if these kids struggle with decoding, they still will need help with oral language and comprehension.
 None of the studies that have shown the benefits of phonics to English learners has done this in a vacuum; these kids were getting language and comprehension support too.

-By all means, teach phonics to English learners who are beginning readers or who are struggling with decoding, but teach that phonics along with substantial high-quality instruction in meaning as well.
+By all means, teach phonics to English learners who are beginning readers or who are struggling with decoding, but teach that phonics along with substantial high quality instruction in meaning as well.

 Leave me a comment and I would like to have a discussion with you!

-Copyright © 2023 Shanahan on Literacy.
+Copyright © 2024 Shanahan on Literacy.
 All rights reserved.
 Web Development by Dog and Rooster, Inc.

 Comments